Austin Medical Malpractice Attorneys

 Medical Malpractice Damages under Texas Law

 As mentioned earlier, Texas limits non-economic damages (pain and suffering, etc.) for medical malpractice injuries.
-These damage caps apply to individual doctors, to individual hospitals, and to the cumulative recovery from all defendants.
+These damage caps apply to:

 There’s no cap on the actual amount of economic damages for personal injuries caused by medical malpractice (caps do exist if the claim is for wrongful death).
 Economic damages include your actual expenses like medical care, physical therapy, and the like, as well as amounts you have forgone because of your injuries, such as lost wages.